Brown-Puzzle-Club/brown-puzzle-club/content/puzzlethon.md

 template = "puzzlethon.html"
 +++

+### Important links

+If you're a Brown/RISD student and you want to do Puzzlethon, [fill out this form](https://forms.gle/sWsfF7gDDDtHwPKi7)!
+(Please do so soon!)

+If you want to solve the puzzles, you can [register a team here](https://puzzlethon.brownpuzzle.club/).

+If you want to watch the livestream, it'll [go live on November 23 at noon ET here](https://www.youtube.com/watch?v=UsYU3zxQINQ).

 ### What is this?

 Puzzlethon is an event where we write, test, and publish an entire puzzlehunt in 24 hours.